Home » Recipes » Cooking Method » One Pot Recipes » Taco Pasta

 • Heat oil in a large skillet over medium-high heat.
 Add the onion and sauté for 3 minutes.
 Then add the garlic and sauté 1 more minute.

 • Add the ground meat, breaking apart the meat as it cooks, for 10 minutes.
+If you have a lot of excess grease, drain the grease (leaving about 1 tablespoons worth) before continuing.

 • Stir in the taco seasoning, Rotel and chicken broth, stirring until combined.
 Add the pasta shells and stir to combine.